-Management's discussion & analysis ("MD&A") is intended to supplement and complement the consolidated financial statements of Excelsior Mining Corp. (the "Company" or "Excelsior").
-The information provided herein should be read in conjunction with the Company's audited consolidated financial statements and accompanying notes for the years ended December 31, 2017 and December 31, 2016.
+Management's discussion & analysis ("MD&A") is intended to supplement and complement the condensed consolidated interim financial statements of Excelsior Mining Corp. (the "Company" or "Excelsior").
+The information provided herein should be read in conjunction with the Company's condensed consolidated interim financial statements and accompanying notes for the three-month period ended March 31, 2018 and the Company's audited consolidated financial statements and accompanying notes for the year ended December 31, 2017.